ilyes0702/seq-control/docs/source/index.rst

     </h3>

-SeqControl: A Python library for data-driven control of dynamical systems
+seq_control: A Python library for data-driven control of dynamical systems
 ===========================================================

 **Date**: |today| **Version**: |version|

 In the last decades, Machine Learning (ML) applications have had a great impact on molecular and material science.
 However, every ML model requires a definition of its applicability domain.
 We developed a python package, X, that allows users to X. X contains smart algorithms behind which uses both structural and X. Moreover, it is easy to use even for non-experts.
-For details on the background of SeqControl you can find more information here (Link to Thesis).
+For details on the background of seq_control you can find more information here (Link to Thesis).

 Check out the User Guide explanations of the methods used and the functionality.

 .. toctree::
    :maxdepth: 2